Shaken dynamics: an easy way to parallel Markov Chain Monte Carlo: The shaken dynamics on Z 2

+Clearly, by choosing a different orientation instead of down-left and up-right in $\ZZ^{2}$, a different pair Hamiltonian can be obtained with a resulting different graph for the interaction.

-In this square case we could have directly used the alternate dynamics, since $\Z^2$ is already a bipartite graph.
-Indeed we can consider the chessboard splitting of the sites in $\L=V^{(1)}\cup V^{(2)}$, in black and white sites, with $|V^{(1)}|=|V^{(2)}|=|V|=|\L|/2$.
+In this square case we could have directly used the alternate dynamics, since $\ZZ^2$ is already a bipartite graph.
+Indeed we can consider the checkerboard splitting of the sites in $\Lambda=V^{(1)}\cup V^{(2)}$, in black and white sites, with $|V^{(1)}|=|V^{(2)}|=|V|=|\Lambda|/2$.
 Black sites interact only with white sites and viceversa with the usual Ising Hamiltonian

-By Theorem \ref{t0} we immediately obtain that the invariant measure of the alternate dynamics is the Gibbs measure $\p^G(\hbox{{\boldmath $ \s$}})=e^{-H(\hbox{{\boldmath $ \s$}})}/Z$.
-The idea of alternate dynamics on even and odd sites is already present in the literature (see \cite{CirAlt}).
-Note, however, that this alternate dynamics is different and that ours is not reversible.
+By Theorem \ref{t0} we immediately obtain that the invariant measure of the alternate dynamics is the Gibbs measure $\pi^G(\hbox{{\boldmath $ \sigma$}})=e^{-\beta H(\hbox{{\boldmath $ \sigma$}})}/Z$.
+The idea of alternate dynamics on even and odd sites is already present in the literature (see \cite{cirillo2002note}).

-In the shaken dynamics the idea of alternate dynamics is combined with that of the doubling Hamiltonian.
-Indeed considering only part of the interaction (for instance down-left first and then up-right in the case of $\L\in\Z^2$ presented in Section \ref{Z2}) and introducing an inertial positive parameter of self interaction $q$ it is possible to interpolate between different lattice geometries induced by the doubling graph.
-Cleary, by choosing a different orientation instead of down-left and up-right in $\Z^{2}$, a different pair Hamiltonian can be obtained with a resulting different graph for the interaction.

-The doubling Hamiltonian was already used in previous results \cite{dss1, dss2, LS, ST} but with the shaken dynamics we control the invariant measure in a much more robust way (boundary conditions, external field) and mainly we can extend the results to general graphs.
-This is actually the new ingredient of the shaken dynamics, and its definition on a general graph gets the possibility to look for the minimum of a general Hamiltonian $H(\s)$ defined on $\{-1, +1\}^V$ by means of a parallel dynamics, by using the following Corollary that immediately follows from Theorem \ref{t0}.
-In combinatorial optimization this can be used as a parallel approach to the Quadratic Unconstrained Binary Optimization (QUBO) i.e., the problem of minimizing a quadratic polynomial of binary variables.